-The new FCA regulation governing the eligibility of investment securities for System Banks and Associations went into effect on January 1, 2019.
+In May 2018, the FCA board approved a final rule to revise the requirements governing the eligibility of investment securities for System Banks and Associations.
 The new regulation is intended to strengthen the eligibility criteria for investments that System Banks purchase and hold.
 Further, it removes references to and requirements for credit ratings and substitutes other appropriate standards of credit worthiness in compliance with section 939A of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+The regulation was effective January 1, 2019.
 We have updated our policies, procedures and other documentation to ensure compliance with this new regulation.
-All of the investment securities we held at December 31, 2019 were allowed to be held pursuant to this new regulation.
+All of the investment securities we held at December 31, 2018 were allowed to be held pursuant to this new regulation.